Skip to main content

 • Your personal assets can be separated from your business assets

-That’s not to say that LLCs don’t come with any disadvantages.
+However, we’re not suggesting that LLCs don’t come with any disadvantages.

 It’s important for you to thoroughly consider what may work for your individual situation.

-Because LLCs are formed around your needs, LLCs can have layers of uncertainty.
+Because LLCs are formed around your needs, they can have layers of uncertainty.

-This is why it’s important to know your circumstances and the laws around them to avoid issues later on.
+This is why it’s important to know your circumstances and the laws around them to avoid issues down the road.

 We highly recommend talking to an attorney when deciding on the best legal structure for your practice as we are not attorneys ourselves.